 How does it feel?
 Usually not great.
 Either it supports the theory that you are better smaller, “Oh you lost weight, you look great!” or that weight gain is the absolute enemy, “You’ve gained weight, everything okay?” or that you cannot be trusted with food, and other people are the experts of how you should feed yourself instead of you.

 I acknowledge that as a straight sized, cis, able bodied, white woman I live in a body that benefits from a lot of privilege in our society.
 I am very cautious to share stories about my own food/body experiences as I never want to take away from the experience of oppressed bodies.
-However, I’m sharing this story of my own experience in hopes it will shine some light to how truly, no one is safe from dealing with these types of comments.
+I’m only sharing this story of my own experience in hopes it will shine some light to how truly, no one is safe from dealing with these types of comments and our cultural fat phobie is invasive and pervasive.
 No matter what body you’re in, my goal is to empower you with some responses when these things come up for you in life.

 Quick story… A few years ago I had an infection in my small intestine, couldn’t eat solid food for 6 months, had to go on medical leave from my job, move in with my Dad, lost chunks of hair from malnutrition, and lost 40 lb because of it, people not only CONGRATULATED me but said,